Cyprus Demographics

 Crime Information

-Although the crime rate in Cyprus is low, visitors in any urban areas should take the normal precautions they would take in any large city.
+Although the crime rate in Cyprus is low, visitors in any urban area should take the normal precautions they would take in any large city.
 Be alert and always vigilant of your surroundings and of your personal belongings.
 Criminals often target persons who are distracted, alone in an isolated area, or impaired.
 There has been a reported increase in the rate of home break-ins, particularly in Nicosia.
 Although most home break-ins take place overnight, this type of crime can take place at any time of day or night, as perpetrators seek targets of opportunity whenever available.
 As in any major metropolitan area, all travelers and residents should exercise care by locking all doors and windows to their homes, offices, and cars, and not leaving any valuables unattended or out in public view.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are these items illegal to bring back into the United States, by purchasing them you may also be breaking local law.